Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

+To investigate the effect of measurement noise on the accuracy of the results, we repeat cases 4, 9, and 18 in the presence of white Gaussian measurement noise of standard deviation $\sigma_\mathrm{noise}$, demonstrating strong robustness of the results with respect to noise (Fig.~S6 in Supplementary Materials).
+We also analyze quantitatively the relationship between noise level and results accuracy, resulting in some practical guidelines to minimize the effect of noise (see Supplementary Materials).
+Finally, our framework maintains accurate results when reducing the number of surface measurement points or restricting measurements to a few surfaces (Figs.~S7, S8, S9 in Supplementary Materials).

-Next, we consider cases involving linear elastic and rigid inclusions in the linear elastic matrix (cases 4, 5, 6, 11, 12, 13 in Methods, Tab.~\ref{tab:MatrixCases}).
+\textbf{Inclusions in square elastic matrix.} Next, we consider cases involving linear elastic and rigid inclusions in the linear elastic matrix (cases 5, 6, 7, 12, 13, 14 in Tab.~\ref{tab:ElasticMatrixCases}).
 Our framework successfully identifies the inclusions in almost all cases (Fig.~\ref{fig:NCS_Ela}e).
-Inferred displacements and stresses of the deformed matrix (Extended Data Fig.~\ref{fig:NCS_ElaInclusion_Stress}) confirm the intuition that voids or soft inclusions soften the matrix while stiff or rigid inclusions harden the matrix.
-The U-shaped soft and stiff elastic inclusions (Fig.~\ref{fig:NCS_Ela}e, second and third from right) are better detected by the framework than their void or rigid counterparts (Fig.~\ref{fig:NCS_Ela}d, first from right and Fig.~\ref{fig:NCS_Ela}e, first from right), since an elastic inclusion induces some strain and stress on the inner lobe (Extended Data Fig.~\ref{fig:NCS_AbaqusStress}).
+Inferred displacements and stresses of the deformed matrix (Fig.~S4 in Supplementary Materials) confirm the intuition that voids or soft inclusions soften the matrix while stiff or rigid inclusions harden the matrix.
+The U-shaped soft and stiff elastic inclusions (Fig.~\ref{fig:NCS_Ela}e, second and third from right) are better detected by the framework than their void or rigid counterparts (Fig.~\ref{fig:NCS_Ela}d, first from right and Fig.~\ref{fig:NCS_Ela}e, first from right), since an elastic inclusion induces some strain and stress on the inner lobe (Fig.~S10 in Supplementary Materials).

-Finally, we consider cases involving a soft, incompressible Neo-Hookean hyperelastic matrix with the same void shapes considered previously (cases 2, 7, 9, 14, 16, 18 in Methods, Tab.~\ref{tab:MatrixCases}).
-The geometries are identified equally well (Fig.~\ref{fig:NCS_Ela}f) in this large deformation regime (Extended Data Fig.~\ref{fig:NCS_HyperElaVoid_Stress}) as with linear elastic materials, which illustrates the ability of the framework to cope with nonlinear governing equations without any added complexity in the formulation or the implementation.
+\textbf{Voids in square hyperelastic matrix.} We consider cases with the same void shapes considered previously, but this time embedded in a soft, incompressible neo-Hookean hyperelastic matrix (cases 3, 8, 10, 15, 17, 19 in Tab.~\ref{tab:ElasticMatrixCases}).
+The geometries are identified equally well (Fig.~\ref{fig:NCS_Ela}f) in this large deformation regime (see the large strains in Fig.~S5 in Supplementary Materials) as with linear elastic materials, which illustrates the ability of the framework to cope with nonlinear governing equations without any added complexity in the formulation or the implementation.